U.S. Department of Energy Invests $1.5 Billion in Transmission Projects

 “Transmission line development, and the ability to connect clean, affordable energy to the New England power grid is one of the most effective tools available to combat climate change while also enabling a stronger, 21st century economy,” said Avangrid Chief Executive Pedro Azagra.

 Another key project, the Cimarron Link, involves a 400-mile high-voltage direct-current (HVDC) transmission line running from Texas County to Tulsa, Oklahoma.
-This project will facilitate the transmission of 1.9 GW of capacity, providing low-cost wind and solar energy to demand centers in eastern Oklahoma and beyond.
+This project will facilitate the transmission of 1.9 GW of capacity, providing low-cost wind and energy to demand centers in eastern Oklahoma and beyond.
 It is expected to create over 3,600 construction jobs and 20 permanent operations positions, with a potential contract value of up to $306 million.

 Southern Spirit plans to construct a new 320-mile HVDC line that will interconnect the (ERCOT) grid with electric grids in southeastern U.S. power markets, such as the Midcontinent Independent System Operator South (MISO-S) and (SOCO).
 This initiative is aimed at improving grid reliability and preventing outages during severe weather events, providing 3 GW of bidirectional capacity, and generating 850 construction jobs and 305 permanent positions, with a potential contract value of up to $360 million.